Yaroslav Halan: Creativity and political struggle in Poland

 Halan was denied Soviet citizenship in 1935.

 In 1935, Halan traveled extensively around Prykarpattia, giving speeches to peasants.
 He became an experienced propagandist and agitator.
 Addressing the city workers, Halan explained to them the main points of Marxist theory.
 In particular, he held lectures on Friedrich Engels's Socialism: Utopian and Scientific, and Karl Marx's Wage Labour and Capital.
 Together with the young communist writer Olexa Havryliuk, Halan organized safe houses, wrote leaflets and proclamations, and transferred illegal literature to Lviv.

-Throughout his political career the writer was repeatedly persecuted, and twice imprisoned (for the first time in 1934).
+Throughout his political career, the writer was repeatedly persecuted, and twice imprisoned (for the first time in 1934).
 He was one of the organizers of the Lviv Anti-Fascist Congress of Cultural Workers in May 1936.
 Halan also took part in a major political demonstration on 16 April 1936 in Lviv, in which the crowd was fired on by Polish police (in total, thirty workers were killed and two hundred injured).
 Halan devoted his story Golden Arch to the memory of fallen comrades.

 Participation in the Anti-Fascist Congress forced him to escape from Lviv to Warsaw, where he eventually found work at the left-wing newspaper Dziennik Popularny, edited by Wanda Wasilewska.
-In 1937, the newspaper was closed by the authorities, and on 8 April Halan was accused of illegal communist activism and sent to prison in Warsaw (later transferred to Lviv).
+In 1937, the newspaper was closed by the authorities, and on 8 April, Halan was accused of illegal communist activism and sent to prison in Warsaw (later transferred to Lviv).
 Released in December 1937, Halan lived in Lviv under strict supervision by the police, and remained unemployed until 1939.

 In 1937, his elder brother, a member of the CPWU, died in Lviv.
 After the Communist Party of Poland and the Communist Party of Western Ukraine, as its autonomous organization, were dissolved by the Comintern on trumped-up accusations of spying for Poland in 1938, Halan's first wife Anna Henyk (also a member of the CPWU), who was studying at the Kharkiv Medical Institute, USSR, was arrested by the NKVD and executed in the Great Purge.

-In the Soviet Lviv
+In Soviet Lviv

-After the USSR annexed Western Ukraine and Western Belarus in September 1939, Yaroslav Halan worked for the newspaper Vilna Ukraina, directed the Maria Zankovetska Theatre, and wrote more than 100 pamphlets and articles on changes taking place in the reunified lands of Western Ukraine.
+After the Soviet Union annexed Western Ukraine and Western Belarus in September 1939, Halan worked for the newspaper Vilna Ukraina, directed the Maria Zankovetska Theatre, and wrote more than 100 pamphlets and articles on changes taking place in the reunified lands of Western Ukraine.